-Ugh, of holy remembrance, at one time Bishop of Lincoln, was born in the remote borders of imperial Burgundy, not far from the Alps, arising from the nobility of quite illustrious ancestors: and originating from the family of a military order.
-Who, from his tender years being devoted to the study of literature, when he had attained the age of ten: was delivered to a monastery to be imbued with regular disciplines.
+Ugh, of holy remembrance, at one time Bishop of Lincoln, was born in the remote borders of imperial Burgundy, not far from the Alps, arising from the nobility of quite illustrious ancestors: and originating 273 from the family of a military order.
+Who, from his tender years being devoted274 to the study of literature, when he had attained the age of ten: was delivered to a monastery to be imbued with regular disciplines.
 Now, having been made a regular canon, he made such progress in knowledge and in life: that when he was sixteen years old, he was called to the government of a certain cell, and there he took up the office of prior.
 His house, indeed, was assigned to his governance :

 during the time of his administration he flourished elegantly both in spiritual and temporal affairs.
-But thou, O Lord, have mercy upon us.

-Aint Hugh, however, desiring to subdue his flesh more fully, his restrain inconstant to emotions more strongly: after a short time had passed, with the Lord disposing, went over to the order of the Carthusians.
+Aint Hugh, however, desiring to subdue his flesh more fully, his inconstant to restrain emotions more strongly: after a short time had passed, with the Lord disposing, went over to the order of the Carthusians.
 There the Lord mercifully directed his works: he was renowned for excellence with honours of merits and increase of virtues.
-And because he shewed himself kind and affable to all, and especially to strangers, preserving the gravity of his religion : when a little time had passed by, he was made procurator of the house.
+And because he shewed himself kind and affable to all, and especially to strangers, preserving the gravity of his religion: when a little time had passed by, he was made procurator of the house.
 For among them the officer of guests and business is called the procurator of the house.
-In the mean time the illustrious Henry, King of England, had built a certain house of the Carthusian order in England: the promotion of which he ardently desired.
-Who with difficulty, multiplying his entreaties, obtained: that for the management of that house, the procurator of Chartreuse might be summoned.
-Now when he had obtained that office: he strove to increase <his> former holiness from day to day with new merits.
-Whence he obtained the grace and favour of the king, who often visited him: with the due reward, not moderately, of holy But thou, O Lord, conversation. have mercy upon us.
+In the mean time the illustrious Henry, King of England, had built a certain275 house of the Carthusian order in England: the promotion of which he ardently desired.
+Who with difficulty, by multiplying entreaties, obtained: that 276 for the management of that house, the procurator of Chartreuse might be Now when he had summoned. obtained that office: he strove to increase <his> former holiness from day to day with new merits.
+Whence he obtained the grace and favour of the king, who often visited him: with the due reward, not moderately, of holy conversation.
+But thou, [O Lord, have mercy upon us].
+277 man would be called to the governance of that church.
+Notwithstanding, when holy Hugh is chosen and the election is announced to him: he replied that he would not receive the dignity of the pontifical office unless the assent of the prior of Carthusians had been received.

-Hen, therefore, the same king had long held the church of Lincoln in his hand, having been destitute of the comfort of a shepherd: when he desired to redeem, as it is believed, that evil: he procured, as honestly as he was able, that by canonical election the aforementioned would he called to the of that church. governance Notwithstanding, when holy Hugh is chosen and the election is announced to him: he replied that he would not receive the dignity of the pontifical office unless the assent of the prior of Carthusians had been received.
+Hen, therefore, the same king had long held the church of Lincoln in his hand, having been destitute of the comfort of a shepherd: when he desired to redeem, as it is believed, that evil: he procured, as honestly as he was able, that by canonical election the aforementioned